 With this unique experience in both business and law, Mr. Polenberg has a practical approach to litigating commercial matters for his clients.
 He has established a consistent record of successful results in state and federal courts and arbitration.
 Mr. Polenberg has achieved successful outcomes for his clients during the several phases in the litigation process through motions, trials, and appeals.
 Obtaining favorable results for his clients is a priority while emphasizing the highest professional standards.

 Mr. Polenberg has represented American Airlines in working through the legal challenges presented by the North Terminal development Program at Miami International Airport.
 Additionally, Mr. Polenberg has represented a South Florida developer in litigation related to disputes between parties to complicated development project Accompanying these high stakes matters, Mr. Polenberg has represented Florida businesses in cases critically important to their continued business operations.

 In addition to the civil matters, Mr. Polenberg has devoted his time to pro bono activities including active member of the Transplant Foundation of Florida.
 As a member of the board of directors, Mr. Polenberg has worked on issues facing the foundation including patient services, research grants, and fund raising.
 Recently, Mr. Polenberg has been elected presedent-elect for the foundation.

 Mr. Polenberg is also active in the Florida Bar.
-He is currently a member of the Business Law Section of the Florida Bar, and a member of the Business Litigation Committee and Legislation Committee as well as a member of the subcommittee on electronic discovery rules for Florida Courts and revising the Florida Arbitration Code.
-The Florida Bar also appointed Mr. Polenberg to the Federal Court Practice Committee, which is a standing committee of the Florida Bar.
+He is currently the Chair-Elect of the Business Law Section of the Florida Bar, and a member of the Business Litigation Committee and Legislation Committee as well as a member of the subcommittee on electronic discovery rules for Florida Courts and chaired the committee leading efforts to revise the Florida Arbitration Code.
+Mr. Polenberg also chaired the Federal Court Practice Committee of the Florida Bar.